discourse/wp-discourse/readme.txt

 **Note:** Have you made changes to the HTML templates?
 The template changes are no longer handled from the plugin admin, They must be customized with filters. see the [Template Customization](https://github.com/discourse/wp-discourse/wiki/Template-Customization) section of the [wiki](s://github.com/discourse/wp-discourse/wiki) for details.

+#### 1.2.0 16/02/2017

+- Allow Discourse to be used as the SSO provider for WordPress

 #### 1.1.3 22/01/2017